RISK-Team-Best/RISK/README.md

 8.Once there is a player lost all territory or there is a player win the game, the Frame will pop window to show the result<br>
 9.If you need start again, please click File->New to start a new game<br>

-Note for AI player: AI player will pop result window in each stage:Draft,Attack,Deploy(If win in the battle),Fortify(Skip when there is no territory can send troops)
+Note for AI player: AI player will pop result window in each stage:Draft,Attack(Skip when there is no territory can attack),Deploy(If win in the battle),Fortify(Skip when there is no territory can send troops) and it will pass to next player after finished its round.
 User click the "OK" button to allow AI player enter the next stage.<br>